Hevand/AzureDevOpsAgents_on_AKS/README.md

 CMD ["./start.sh"]
 ```

-Once the dockerfile is created, it can be build as follows:
+Once the dockerfile is created, it can be build and published as follows:

 ```bash
 # Build and push the container image to the ACR